The RFDS in QLD

 Specialised Training in Aeromedical Retrieval (STAR)

-The RFDS QLD Section transports over 11,000 patients per year – that's more than 30 people every single day – which means that our teams have an enormous wealth of experience in all aspects of Aeromedical Retrieval.
-Furthermore, the geography of Queensland means that much of this work is conducted in remote areas with long transport times to definitive care.
+The RFDS (Queensland Section) transports over 11,000 patients per year – that's more than 30 people every single day – which means that our teams have an enormous wealth of experience in all aspects of Aeromedical Retrieval.
+The vast landscape of Queensland and area covered means that much of our work is conducted in remote areas with long transport times to definitive care.

 The retrieval and transport of critically ill patients remains one of the most challenging aspects of modern medicine.
 There is a requirement for practitioners to possess a broad range of critical care skills and be able to apply them in a highly restrictive and unpredictable environment.